What is Sovereign Gold Bond (SGB)?

 Who Should Consider Investing in Sovereign Gold Bond?

 Individuals with a long-term approach may consider SGBs because gold generally holds value across market cycles.
 People who prefer low-risk options may find them helpful, as the bond carries backing from the Government of India.
 Additionally, investors looking for portfolio diversification may also consider sovereign gold bond investment, as gold often balances risks linked with equity-based products.
-However, investment decisions should be based on your individual risk appetite.
+However, investment decisions should be based on their individual risk appetite.

 Those who aim for long-term goals may find stability in these bonds, as their tenure is fixed.
 But review the objectives and duration of investment before applying.